Revised November 2023

-This page is your one-stop shop for information and resources related to our Congregational Salary Program.
+This page is your one-stop shop for information related to our Congregational Salary Program, including:

 Salary Information Found Elsewhere

 - For Ministerial Intern salaries, see Guidelines for Ministerial Student Internships in the Internship Clearinghouse.